NORAD and USNORTHCOM support Space Shuttle launch

 U.S. Northern Command is the lead U.S. Department of Defense organization responsible for military incident support to the space shuttle.
 Support includes astronaut search and rescue as well as orbiter salvage and recovery.
 USNORTHCOM, established in 2002 and fully operational Sept.
 11, 2003, coordinates U.S. military efforts to assist the space shuttle astronauts in the event of an emergency.
 USNORTHCOM will command and control DOD forces in the event of an emergency mainly through Air Forces Northern, which forms the core of Joint Task Force –Space Transportation System, commanded by U. S. Air Force Col. Scott Barberides.

 AFNORTH is made up of operations, information command and control specialists, and support personnel who understand, focus and employ DOD’s unique capabilities.
 AFNORTH works with NASA, DOD installations, the U.S. military services and other U.S. government agencies like the Department of Homeland Security and the Coast Guard to accomplish the mission.
-More than 400 DOD personnel are ready to support the mission, with 13 members of AFNORTH on location in Florida monitoring and providing command and control of DOD forces.
-A complete list of DOD forces tasked to AFNORTH can be obtained from AFNORTH’s Public Affairs personnel, who are located at the NASA Media Services Center and the Morrell Operations Center for the launch.
+More than 400 DOD personnel are ready to support the mission, with members of AFNORTH on location in Florida monitoring and providing command and control of DOD forces.
+A complete list of DOD forces tasked to AFNORTH can be obtained from AFNORTH’s Public Affairs personnel, who are located at the NASA Media Services Center and the Morrell Operations Center at Cape Canaveral Air Force Station for the launch.

-The mission of USNORTHCOM is homeland defense and civil support.
+The mission of USNORTHCOM is homeland defense and defense support of civil authorities.
 The command conducts operations to deter, prevent, defeat and mitigate threats and aggression aimed at the United States, its territories and interests within the assigned area of responsibility.
 Also, as directed by the President or Secretary of Defense, USNORTHCOM provides military assistance to civil authorities including consequence management operations.